 Jamaica Plain Market

 Sometimes, you just want a bit of Old World charm, which is why _atsu turned Jamaica Plain into a lovely little urban town centre, hustling and bustling like you'd hope for.
 It's a properly planned town, rather than a loose collection of shacks huddled around a big phallic symbol made of light panels like everyone else makes.
-For me, the triumph here are those strings of light bulbs, lending the whole place a Christmas feel.
-The creator agrees apparently getting the notoriously fickle placement right took about three hours per four wires worth of bulbs.
+For me, the triumph here are those strings of light bulbs, lending the whole place a Christmassy feel.
+The creator agrees - apparently getting the notoriously fickle placement right took about three hours per four wires worth of bulbs.
 I won't be doing that, then.

 Red Rocket Bar and Grill

 Some of my favourite builds are where players have just committed to an idea, rather than trying to make as much as possible.
 Where I saw a floating impossi-town, Time_for_Stories saw a homely restaurant, and made a genuinely inviting place of the early game gas station.
 It's the attention to detail I love here - al fresco and interior dining areas, the Mutfruit plants used to give it a garden feel, the statue on the stairs.
 I would eat here, if I didn't know it was definitely selling Bloatfly tartare and staffed by people whose arm might fall off into my sandwich.

 Another in the series I like to call, People Who Had My Idea But Way Better, Thanatos- also saw the Red Rocket roof as the perfect place to store power armour.
 Except I built a sort of pokey bunker, and they made an enormous, multi-level showroom with space for 58 separate suits.
 It's sort of disgusting how well thought-out this is, from the circular metal pieces giving each station an escape pod vibe, to the toolboxes next to each one letting you store broken parts.
 Be right back, I'm just burning my settlement down.